Champion female voices to help your accounting practice succeed

 But it’s not just about finding new talent.

 It’s crucial for young female professionals to see women in leadership positions, according to Rockefeller Foundation research.
-These role models truly encourage (sometimes through official mentorship programmes, other times informally) the next generation.
+These role models truly encourage (sometimes through official mentorship programs, other times informally) the next generation.

 So any practice that can not only sign up that talent but retain it will be creating its own brilliant pipeline of future leaders.